 Welcome to the Greene County TNGenWeb site!

 Our goal is to provide you with free genealogical resources relevant to the county.
-We very much welcome your contributions, so please consider donating and submitting information.
+We welcome your contributions, so please consider donating or submitting information.

 Greene County is located in East Tennessee, one of the state’s three “Grand Divisions,” and is named for Major General Nathanael Greene, a patriot of the American Revolution.

 The Washington District of NC was established as a “county” by the General Assembly of North Carolina in 1777 and was organized as a county on February 23, 1778.
 Greene County was taken from Washington County in 1783.
 Greene County was established by an Act of the North Carolina general assembly on April 18, 1783.
 Greeneville is the county seat.

 Have questions?
 Have material to contribute?
 Your county coordinator is Elizabeth Swanay O’Neal.

 Please note that I do not live in Tennessee and cannot perform local look-ups.